 Countdown to Human Rights Day

-The work of the UN Voluntary Fund for Victims of Torture is guided by the advice of an independent Board of Trustees, comprised of a Chairperson and four members, one from each geographical region.
-Members are appointed by the Secretary-General for a period of three years, renewable once.
-They have expertise in human rights, in particular torture and its effects on individuals, families and communities, as well as knowledge of other relevant fields such as fundraising and project management.
+The work of the Fund is guided by the advice of an independent Board of Trustees, comprised of a Chairperson and four members, one from each geographical region.
+Members are appointed by the Secretary-General for a three year period, renewable once.
+They have expertise in human rights, in particular contemporary forms of slavery, and other relevant fields such as fundraising and project management.

-Ms. Nathanson has been a member of the Board of Trustees since 2017.
+Ms. Coppedge has been a member of the Board of Trustees since 1 October 2023.

 In the exercise of its advisory functions, the Board of Trustees recommends grant applications, advises on policy matters and engages in fundraising and outreach, including holding consultations with donors, project leaders and strategic partners.